Pickleball 101

 Where to play pickleball?

-Pickleball courts are popping up across the country to meet the increasing demand for the sport.
-Generally, there are lots of free-access public courts to chose from as well as an increasing number of private, indoor facilities to reserve courts.
+Pickleball courts are popping up across the country to meet the increasing demand for this recreational sport.
+Generally, there are lots of free-access public courts to choose from as well as an increasing number of private, indoor facilities to reserve courts.

 To find a place to play and people to play with, check out our where-to-play series or download the PicklePlay app.
 Open play is great for meeting new players or jump right into a tournament or league to test your skills.